-There is free parking available at East Ridge, our venue.
-And additional free parking next door at Georgian College.
-Thank you Georgian College.
+There is free parking available at East Ridge, our venue as well as additional free parking next door at thanks to Georgian College.

-No pictures, videos, or audio recordings may be taken during a performance.
-This can be distracting for the musicians, and for other audience members who are enjoying the performance.
+No pictures, videos, or audio recordings may be taken during a performance as it may become distracting.
 Any recording devices should be turned off before the concert begins or left outside.

 Each concert will vary slightly in length depending on the theme of the event.
 They are usually between 90 minutes and 2 hours, with intermission

 Most concerts have an intermission about half way through.
 This gives both the musicians and the audience a break of about 15 to 20 minutes.
 This break can help you to enjoy the second half of the performance just as much as you did the first half.